kerstin-w/Bike-World/README.md

                 user=self.user, product=self.product
             ).exists()
         ```
 Wishlist Model is related to User and Product and allows users to add products to their wishlist and provides a way to associate users with their desired products.
 It enables easy retrieval of wishlist products for a specific user and the ability to check if a product is already in the wishlist.
-The is_product_in_wishlsit method checks if a Wishlist object is matching with user and product in the database and returns a boolean indicating whether the associated product is present in the user's wishlist.
+The is_product_in_wishlist method checks if a Wishlist object is matching with user and product in the database and returns a boolean indicating whether the associated product is present in the user's wishlist.

 - ProductReview
     | Field Name | Type | Arguments |